Frequently asked questions

 Use case: how does this improve the project?

 Any research done on the subject.
-Perhaps some links to upstream website, reference implementations etc.
+Perhaps some links to upstream websites, reference implementations etc.

 You should be aware that creating, maintaining and expanding a mail server distribution requires a lot of effort.
 Mail servers are highly exposed to hacking attempts, open relay scanners, spam and malware distributors etc. We need to work in a safe way and have to prevent pushing out something quickly.